What did you study at the undergraduate level and when did you graduate? What are you studying now? Are you studying and working at the same time?

-Well, my schedule keeps on changing according to university load I mean, it depends on work load I am assigned by university.
-These days, I am going through exam days.
-Schedule is pretty tough, as University goes through its subject content quickly and students are supposed to catch up everything with fast pace.
+Well, my schedule keeps on changing according to university load I mean, it depends on the workload I am assigned by the university.
+These days, I am going through the exam days.
+The schedule is pretty tough, as University goes through its subject content quickly and students are supposed to catch up everything with fast pace.

 Will this course be beneficial in your career?
 Where could you or others in your position go from here?
 Please explain your answer.

 Definitely.
-This degree will be beneficial for me in coming time.
-Firstly, Australian degree is recognised world-wide, Secondly, Data Analytics is field related to data and undoubtedly digital data has been increasing on daily basis.
-Big Organisations like, Google, Amazon, Facebook, Apple , they always need data scientists to manage and handle their huge data.
+This degree will be beneficial for me in the coming time.
+Firstly, Australian degree is recognised world-wide, Secondly, Data Analytics is a field related to data and undoubtedly digital data has been increasing on a daily basis.
+Big Organisations like Google, Amazon, Facebook, Apple, they always need data scientists to manage and handle their huge data.
 Students with this degree can go to any big organisation.